saminnes/ARM_Learning/ADFS/README.md

-# Create Remote Desktop Sesson Collection deployment
+# Create HA ADFS deployment

 This template deploys the following resources: